let's not eat ourselves

 I want to be very clear: we are not defunding the police.
 What we are talking about is sustaining the number of police that we have within the police department.
 When I talk to those police officers themselves they tell me they signed up to join the police force to tackle serious crimes and yet what they're being asked to do today is serve as mental health professionals and social workers… What we've seen elsewhere in the country is you can actually move mental health calls out of the police department.
 That can reduce the calls police have to deal with by 20% and in doing so, you can increase police response time to those major categories of crime.

-the most recent study shows the nypd has a 67% approval rating among new yorkers. i’m not gonna fault mamdani for finding a diplomatic way to put an electorate that nut-guzzles the police at ease.
+the most recent study shows the nypd has a 67% approval rating among new yorkers. i do not fault mamdani for finding a diplomatic way to put an electorate that nut-guzzle the police at ease whilst essentially talking about moving a chunk of resources towards mental health.

-his democratic socialist approach to political issues are principled. he’s likely not going to align with the everyone on everything and the idea that he is, is the sort of magical thinking that stagnates political action in the relative comfort of theoretical fantasy. wake up. its time to win in a realm beyond the gotcha.
+his democratic socialist approach to policies are necessary. support for social initiatives are barren in the aftermath of the red scare. mamdani is likely not going to align with the everyone on everything and the idea that he is, is the sort of magical thinking that stagnates political action in the relative comfort of theoretical fantasy.

-we have been marvelling at palestinian resilience, outsourcing liberation to the people of Gaza whilst not facilitating our own. but there are many ways to skin a cat. there is a promising candidate ticking a large portion of boxes, fighting and winning. this should radicalise you—wherever you are. at a certain point, it is necessary to relinquish moral purism and pyrrhic victories to focus on securing material wins.
+we have been marvelling at palestinian resilience, outsourcing liberation to the people of gaza whilst not facilitating our own. there are many ways to skin a cat. there is a political candidate ticking a large portion of boxes, fighting and winning. this should radicalise you—wherever you are align on the spectrum. at a certain point, it is necessary to relinquish moral purism and pyrrhic victories to focus on securing material wins.

 the point is now.